 Because most thyroid nodules don’t produce symptoms, many nodules are detected by medical professionals during routine exams or when treating other conditions.
 Several tests may be performed to confirm the presence of a nodule and rule out cancer, including:

 How Are Thyroid Nodules Treated?

 A thyroid nodule that’s benign and asymptomatic usually doesn’t require treatment and may go away on its own.
 However, surgery to remove one or more nodules may be recommended if a nodule is hyperfunctioning or preventing a person from speaking, swallowing or breathing normally.

 The latest advances and minimally invasive approaches in thyroid nodule treatment are put into daily practice at TGH’s Parathyroid & Thyroid Institute, where world-renowned specialists and thyroid surgeons— Dr. Douglas Politz and Dr. José Lopez—provide compassionate and well-rounded care to patients with various types of thyroid disorders.

 Become a Patient at TGH

 Call (813) 844-8335 or complete a patient intake form online to schedule your fee-free consultation at TGH’s Parathyroid & Thyroid Institute.
-TGH is proud to be Florida’s highest-ranked hospital for Ear, Nose and Throat by U.S. News & World Report for 2022-23.
+TGH is proud to be recognized as One of the Nation's Best Hospitals for Ear, Nose & Throat by U.S. News & World Report 2023-24.